Information for Families

 The plan may include individual counseling at the Center, a referral to a practitioner in the community, group counseling, attending a workshop, consultation with a psychiatrist or Family Nurse Practitioner for medication, or referral to other campus academic support services.

-Counselors are able to help with many of the questions or concerns you have about your student’s well-being.
+Counselors can help with many of the questions or concerns you have about your student’s well-being.
 These questions may relate to your student’s needs or where the needed assistance can be obtained.

 The counselors at the Center for Behavioral Health and Accessibility are available to talk to you during the day from 8 a.m. to 5 p.m. at (573) 986-6191.
-Counselors are able to help with many of the questions or concerns you have about your student’s well-being.
+Counselors can help with many of the questions or concerns you have about your student’s well-being.
 These questions may relate to your student’s needs or where the needed assistance can be obtained.

 Tips on Helping Your Students Cope with Trauma

 Coping with trauma is not easy and is different for everyone.
-It is important your student learns to cope in a healthy way.
+Your student must learn to cope healthily.
 You can help with this by talking to your student often, encouraging your student to be honest about their emotions, reassuring your student, and always being there for support.

 If your student needs to talk with a professional, suggest they make an appointment with the Center for Behavioral Health and Accessibility in Dearmont Hall, Room B1, (573) 986-6191.